Skip to main content

 When With notice is selected, the Notice duration field appears automatically.

-Main linked native fields
+List of main linked native fields

 • Duration type ↔ Initial end date